Explore primary sources connected to the Civil Rights movement.

 Note: Lessons can be extended over a few days or combined, depending upon the length

 Language-aware lessons are intended to support all students, especially Multilingual Learners who are still developing in English, access primary-source rich learning

-These lessons are still under development, and are made accessible here to encourage teacher thinking and feedback.
+These lessons are made accessible here to encourage teacher thinking and feedback--please share your observations by emailing email@example.com.
 Content created and featured in partnership with the TPS program does not indicate an endorsement by the Library of Congress.
-An editable copy is available upon request by emailing email@example.com.